yxz9853/PapaPizza/README.md

   - 'pip install Pillow'

 ### To run
-python main.py or run main.py with a python interpreter
+'python main.py' or run main.py with a python interpreter